ZenSoftware/zen/README.md

 ---

-### Project Founders Notes
+## 🏯 Project Founders Notes
-#### ~ Peter Hoang
+> 🔬Peter Hoang

-If I could be so humble as to mention a few personal things about myself.
-I have recentely built 2 very complex monorepo projects utilizing Nest and Angular, both using Nx as the project manager.
-The first web portal I ended up integrating Prisma v1 into the data layer, and the most recent project is utilizing Prisma v2.
-Through this experience, I felt the longing to give back to the community and share some of the things I have learnt.
-This open source project is my attempt to give back to the community.
+If I could be so humble as to mention a few things about myself.
+I have recentely built 2 complex monorepos utilizing Nest and Angular.
+Both projects using Nx as the project manager.
+For the first project, I integrated Prisma v1 into the data layer.
+As for the most recent project I have integrated Prisma v2.
+Through this experience, I felt the longing to give back to the community, and share some of the things that I have learnt.
+This open source project ⛩ Zen ⛩ is my attempt at giving back to the community.

-### ⛩ Zen ⛩  - A Modern Full Stack SPA Portal

-[ ] TODO: Mission statement goes here
+> 🎐 Give more than you take